-- "Today I feel..." - "How are you feeling?"

-4. Have a conversation with your caregiver/teen about body changes and intimate relationships.

-From Session 2: Spend at least 15 minutes of quality time together during the week.
+- "Today I feel..." - "How are you feeling?" - 4.
+Have a conversation with your caregiver/teen about body changes and intimate relationships. - From Session 2: Spend at least 15 minutes of quality time together during the week.

-Each day ask about each other's day and try to listen carefully.

-Practice giving each other structured praise once a day.

 From Session 1: Complete a physical exercise once a day!
 You can either use the physical exercise we did at the beginning of the session, or you can invent your own.